uriyyo/fastapi-pagination/docs/customization/customizers/use_optional_params.md

-`UseOptinalParams` is a customizer that allows to make your `Params` class fields optional.
+`UseOptionalParams` is a customizer that allows to make your `Params` class fields optional.
 It will allow you to be able to select all available items in case if some of input parameters are not provided.

 ```py